systeminit/si/app/docs/src/reference/qualification.md

 - `deleted_at`: Timestamp string if the component has been deleted

-This gives qualifications access to all component and resource data, allowing them to validate configuration comprehensively, both for the model and the real world.
+This gives qualifications access to all component and resource data, allowing them to validate the configuration comprehensively, both for the model and the real world.

 ## Qualification Function Return Value